Blendify/blender-manual/trunk/blender_docs/manual/interface/editors/arranging_areas.rst

 You may wish to have a new window.
 This can be useful, for instance, if you have multiple monitors and want them to show different information on the same instance of Blender.

-A new window can be created from :menuselection:`Window --> Duplicate Window`.
+A new window can be created from :menuselection:`View --> Duplicate Area into new Window`.

-You can also create a new window from an existing area by :kbd:`Shift-LMB` on a area splitter, and dragging slightly.
+You can also create a new window from an existing area by :kbd:`Shift-LMB` on the area splitter icon, then dragg slightly.
-A new window pops up, with its maximize, minimize, close and other buttons (depending on your platform), containing a single area with a duplicate of the initial window on which you performed the operation.

-Once you have that new window, you can move it to the other monitor (or leave it in the current one); you can resize it (or keep it unchanged);
+Once the new window has opened, you can move it to the other monitor (or leave it in the current one); you can resize it (or keep it unchanged);
 you can also arrange its contents in the same way discussed so far (split and resize areas, and tune them as needed), and so on.